 Each of these groups have worked on analyzing how the money involved in people’s journey through the justice system — particularly regarding court fines, fees, and bail — have serious repercussions on the quality of justice people receive.

 What we’ll do during the sprint

 Building from these group’s observations and proposals, participants in the sprint will identify opportunities for making the justice system fairer and more user-friendly to those who use it, around fines, fees, and bail.

 We work in small groups to scope and build new initiatives, that could then be piloted by our partners or others in the justice system.
 Each group began with a challenge brief that we have defined based on the highest needs and biggest opportunities.
-Read our report of this first sprint.

 Then, in May we will have a second sprint that will focus on testing, refinement, and final proposals back to our partners.

 Our work will focus on three challenges — one centered on empowering people directly with rights and strategies, another on making courts more fair and efficient when assessing people’s ability to pay fines, and third about coordinating providers’ ability to serve people.

 Challenge 1: Empowerment of People in the System

 How do we help a person who is facing a misdemeanor or ticket (like a traffic ticket), but doesn’t automatically have a free lawyer (because they aren’t facing jail time), to better protect their own rights when dealing with the court?